 In Year 10, students compare Australia's federal system of government with another system of government in a country in Asia.
-Students examine Australia's roles and responsibilities within the international context, such as its involvement with the United Nations and responses to global issues.
+Students examine Australia's roles and responsibilities within the international context, such as evaluating Australian Aid in the Pacific and the issue of deporting criminals who are not Australian citizens.
 Students also study the purpose and work of the High Court.
 They examine how rights are protected in Australia, and investigate the values and practices that enable a democratic society to be sustained.
 Students reflect on their rights, privileges and responsibilities as active and informed citizens.
+This includes case studies on options to respond to the youth crime crisis in Queensland and changes to renting laws.